Last Updated on October 14, 2021 by Rat Race Running

 The location is very crucial because it can determine how you’ll budget your salary.

 Say you currently earn P20,000 while living closer to your work.
-You can easily reach it by walking or cycling, so you don’t need to include transportation allowance in your monthly budget.
+You can easily reach it by walking or cycling, so you don’t need to include a transportation allowance in your monthly budget.

 You can also cook your own food since you don’t spend too much time on the commute.